close

 Judges

-Submissions are reviewed by a selection panel comprised of our guest judge(s), JHR Editorial Board and CHEP leadership committee.
+Submissions are reviewed by a selection panel comprised of our guest judge(s) and the JHR Editorial Board.
 Submissions are judged upon their engagement with the prompt, narrative structure, and attention to language.

 Instructions to Submit